istio/tools/perf/stability/README.md

 * istio-upgrader - disabled by default, as impacts the entire Istio install by redeploying Istio components.
 * allconfig - currently has some bugs
 * sds-certmanager - requires gcloud to configure GCP DNS, and a gcp DNS zone set as env variable DNS_ZONE
+* tcp-load - opens as many tcp connections as possible against the ingress gateway

 ## Deleting Tests

 To delete all installed tests, run `make clean-stability`.